OPEN HEART SURGERY – The Value of Museum Collections

 Additionally, this year’s conference offers various hands-on workshops that look into different aspects collection handling.
 NEMO also offers the unique opportunity to connect to European museum-related projects and initiatives during a EU Project Slam.

-Join us for two intensive days with the European museum and cultural sector in Ghent, Belgium!
+Join us for four intensive days with the European museum and cultural sector in Ghent, Belgium!
 (Registration closes ion 6 November 2017)

 Learn more about our venues and how to get to Ghent here.